mozilla/fxa/features/FxA-54-push-on-status-change/README.md

   If this reports that the account does exist, enter the "needs to reauthenticate" state.

+We are currently ignoring push notification TTLs.
+TTLs could become important when we move to messages with payload, where we might want more reliable delivery.
+See [discussion](https://github.com/mozilla/fxa-auth-server/issues/1164).

 ## Open Questions

 * Do we need some fallback polling mechanism if the notification stuff